20% off on all annual plans. Use 20blackfriday code at checkout.

 There’s a lot of complexity behind just using IPs; without experience and planning, it will slow your coding and data collection process down.

-This level of difficulty is one of the reasons a lot of developers use provided APIs.
-These APIs (e.g., Twitter API) provide an open door for you to access the site’s data programmatically.
-No need for proxies or any kind of workarounds.
+This level of difficulty is one of the reasons many developers use provided APIs.
+These APIs (e.g., Twitter API) allow you to access the site’s data programmatically.
+There is no need for proxies or workarounds.

 So why not only use APIs?
 Well, the reality is that most websites don’t provide an API.
 Those that do have one, unless they’re charging you for using it, have little to no incentive to keep the data fresh.
 Plus, these come with many limitations like the number of requests you can perform per day and the kind of data you can retrieve.